 Better business insights with online and in-store payments combined

 What about customers that have experienced your brand online as a first touch?
-Many of us probably interacted with brands online first given the advertising dollars spent on digital marketing.
-Or if transactions don’t happen in-store, you need to make sure to capture that sale too, probably via your ecommerce store or app.
+Many of us probably interacted with brands online first, given the advertising dollars spent on digital marketing.
+Or if transactions don’t happen in store, you need to make sure to capture that sale too, via your ecommerce store or app.

-With Adyen’s single platform payment solution that covers in-store, online and mobile payments, your business will be able to connect payment transactions across all channels and execute a cross-channel unified commerce strategy effectively.
+With Adyen’s single platform payment solution that covers in-store, online, and mobile payments, your business will be able to connect payment transactions across all sales channels and enable your customers to shop and transact across different channels seamlessly.

 This means transactions aren’t just transactions anymore.
-Unlike traditional POS payment processors like banks, Adyen POS terminals lets you capture insights on your customers in-store – and combine with transactions online and in-app all on the Adyen platform.
+Unlike traditional POS payment processors like banks, Adyen POS terminals lets you capture insights on your customers in store – and combine with transactions online and in app, all on the Adyen platform.
 This gives you a full, unified overview of your business with in-depth payments data and customer insights to make better business decisions or drive marketing efforts.
 You'll also save time and resources on reports and reconciliation.

-Because the store continues to be a vital part of any brand experience – no matter which industry – that can extend across channels, you’ll need your POS or in-store transactions to give you more.
+Because the store continues to be a vital part of any brand experience – no matter the industry you are in – that can extend across sales channels, you’ll need your POS or in-store transactions to give you more.

-Bear in mind that channels, customers’ payment preferences, etc will keep evolving so you need a payments partner that doesn’t just fulfil your immediate business needs but grows with you and takes your business to the next level.
+Bear in mind that sales channels, customers’ payment preferences, and customer expectations will keep evolving, so you need a payments partner that doesn’t just fulfill your immediate business needs.
+You need one that grows with you and enables you to realise your business ambitions.

 Retail: POS for better brand-customer relationships

-Perhaps it’s more obvious in retail than in other industries, that the line between online and offline is blurring.
+Perhaps it’s more obvious in retail than in other industries – the line between online and offline is blurring.
 Creating brand stickiness, or making it convenient for your shoppers to shop with you, is more important than ever for the competitive retail industry.
-As our unified commerce merchant, one of Asia’s best loved womenswear brands, Love, Bonito, shares, “During our expansion phase, we were looking for a payment partner that can provide our customers with a seamless shopping experience.
-That’s when we found Adyen and they now provide our customers with a unified payment experience online and offline.”
+True Alliance, one of our unified commerce retailers that manages 19 global brands, shares, "A big reason for us working with Adyen was to offer our customers a more unified commerce experience, regardless of the channel where they're transacting with us.
+So what we wanted to do is basically allow our customers to shop how they wanted to shop with us."

-Not only that, as we buy both online and in-store, it’s key for your POS solution to recognize that it’s the same shopper buying across channels.
-Enabling buy-online-return-in-store, try-and-buy experiences, cross-channel loyalty programs, help create a seamless, friction-free shopping experience that not only adds value but also brings shoppers and brands closer.
+Not only that, as consumers now shop both in store and online, it's vital for your POS system to recognise that it's the same customer across sales channels.
+Enabling buy online and return in store, cross-channel loyalty programmes, help create a seamless and frictionless shopping experience that brings shoppers and brands closer.

-Speed is key for F&B businesses, especially for QSRs (quick service restaurants), but don’t just think of a POS solution that lets you take payments fast.
-Like all industries, it’s ultimately the customer that you need to focus on – and how you can create a great dining experience.
-From an industry that depended mostly on in-store counter ordering to one that now adds kiosks, app and self-checkout, etc to its in-store and other channels, you can expect the POS demands for F&B brands to change quite drastically.
+Speed is key for food and beverage (F&B) businesses, especially for quick service restaurants (QSRs), but don’t just think of a POS solution that lets you take payments fast.
+Like all industries, it’s ultimately the customer that you need to focus on and how you can create a great dining experience.
+From an industry that depended mostly on in-store counter ordering to one that now adds kiosks, app, and self-checkout, to its stores, you can expect the POS demands for F&B brands to change quite drastically.

-In Singapore, F&B businesses noticed that diners were transitioning away from cash, with 86% of Australian consumers preferring to pay with a debit or credit card.
+F&B businesses noticed that diners were transitioning away from cash, with 86% of Australian consumers preferring to pay with a debit or credit card.
 As casual Mexican dining chain Guzman y Gomez (GYG) shares, “We’re seeing fewer and fewer cash transactions.
 Customers these days prefer contactless and mobile payments.
 It’s super easy – we just need to tell them to tap their cards or devices on the Adyen POS terminal.”

-Speedier transactions is one key benefit, and as Josh Bell, General Manager and Master Franchisee, GYG Singapore, says : “Having the Adyen infrastructure in place meant that GYG could seamlessly and effortlessly adapt to this tectonic shift in consumer behaviour and payment preferences.”
+Speedier transactions is one key benefit, and as Josh Bell, Principal, GYG, says, “Having the Adyen infrastructure in place meant that GYG could seamlessly and effortlessly adapt to tectonic shifts in consumer behaviour and payment preferences.”

 Hospitality: Easy POS solution to extend audience reach, and simpler reconciliation

-One of the big pop-up events I look forward to is the Mooncake Festival season where we would buy yummy mooncakes as gifts either at the hotels or at roadshows at malls.
-Thanks to our partnership with Raffles Hotel, we’re now enabling quicker, easier mooncake purchases via our mPOS solution with portable terminals which the team can bring around.
-Reconciliation is also quick, without all the manual matching of receipts – making it even simpler for the Raffles team to expand their audience reach beyond just having POS terminals within the hotel premises.
+Thanks to our partnership with Raffles Hotel, we’re now enabling quicker and smoother transactions via our mPOS solution with portable terminals which the team can bring around.
+Reconciliation is also quick, without all the manual matching of receipts – making it even simpler for the team to expand their audience reach beyond just having POS terminals within the hotel premises.

-Of course, when we talk about POS for the hotel industry, it’s more than just the events.
+Of course, when we talk about POS for the hotel industry, it’s more than just the hotel stay.
 There is the front desk solution as well as the F&B establishments and wellness establishments like the spa.

-So yes, the world is going through a lot of digitization, but that doesn’t mean the store is obsolete or POS is no longer relevant.
-Brands need to stay on top of shoppers’ demands and preferences across channels.
-Recognizing the new role of the store as a place for brand experience is a good first step, and unlocking the full potential of your store along with your in-store payments solution will be key for growing your business.
+So yes, the world is going through a lot of digitisation, but that doesn’t mean the store is obsolete or POS is no longer relevant.
+Brands need to stay on top of consumers’ demands and preferences across channels.
+Recognising the new role of physical stores as a place for brand experience is a good first step, and unlocking the full potential of your stores along with your in-store payments solution will be the key to realising your business ambitions.